iAmWillShepherd/CSCI-E-34/Stories/compiled.md

 ## Reuben

-I decided to interview my workout partner, Reuben, since he met me in Jacksonville, FL this past weekend (for context, we both live in Houston, TX).
-I was unable to interview the trainer that works out of my gym because I was at in St. Louis attending StrangeLoop for work since last Sunday.
-I still intend to do an interview with the trainer sometime next week when both of our schedules allow for this.
+I was unable to interview the people I intended to since I was out of town last week, so interviewed my workout partner, Reuben, since we were both in Jacksonville, FL this past weekend (for context, we both live in Houston, TX).

 ### Q0